ttktjmt/galtonboard-qt/README.md

 # galton-board-qt
-The galton board simulator usign qt
+The galton board simulator using Qt